Electric-Coin-Company/zashi/README.md

 If you'd like to report feature request for the Zashi Wallet, please file a GitHub issue [here](https://github.com/Electric-Coin-Company/zashi/issues/new/choose).

-If you'd like to report a bug you encountered in the Zashi IOS Wallet, please file a GitHub issue [here](https://github.com/Electric-Coin-Company/zashi-ios/issues/new?labels=bug&template=bug-report.md).
+If you'd like to report a bug you encountered in the Zashi iOS Wallet, please file a GitHub issue [here](https://github.com/Electric-Coin-Company/zashi-ios/issues/new?labels=bug&template=bug-report.md).

 If you'd like to report a bug you encountered in the Zashi Android Wallet, please